shuttle-global/twilio-demo-app/README.md

 	- `capture_payment` to instruct a capture, this then goes back to the menu to allow refund
 	- `void_payment` to instruct a void

-* `.../payment_method/:id`: This function advises the tokenisation was successful and returns to main menu.
+* `.../payment_method/:id`: This function advises if tokenisation was successful and returns to main menu.
 This uses:

 	- `payment_method`

-* `.../payment_method/:id/delete`: This function deleted a tokenisation.
+* `.../payment_method/:id/delete`: This function deletes a token.
 This uses:

 	- `delete_payment_method`